Dick's Picks Volume 17

 Dick's Picks Volume 17 is the 17th live album in the Dick's Picks series of releases by the Grateful Dead.
 It was recorded on September 25, 1991 at the Boston Garden in Boston, Massachusetts, with two additional tracks from the March 31, 1991 show at Greensboro.

+The band's concert from the following night at Boston Garden was released in 2026 as Dave's Picks Volume 59.